 For a student to be considered eligible for the Military Family Scholarship, they must meet the following criteria:

-- Students must be currently enrolled in an undergraduate, graduate, or law program at an accredited college or university in the United States.
+- Students must be currently enrolled in an undergraduate, graduate, or law program at an accredited college or university in Nebraska, Iowa or Kansas.

 - High school seniors who will be graduating before the scholarship deadline and are able to provide proof of enrollment in a U.S. accredited college or university are eligible to apply.